 Flatus or wind is perhaps one of the most common causes of people complaining of a bloated tummy.
 From time to time, all of us find that too much gas is produced.
 Often, the cause is put down to foods we have just eaten (eg. certain types of beans, onions or a curry).

 However, some people find that they produce a lot of gas on a regular basis, complaining that their stomach is constantly bloated.
 There are many reasons for this but the key factors are usually a combination of food intolerances and a disturbance of bacterial flora in the gut.

 Although uncomfortable, stomach bloating resulting from excessive wind is unlikely to be a serious health problem and a change in diet, lifestyle and some healthcare advice can help reduce or eliminate symptoms.
-For more detailed information on this subject, follow the link to our pages on bloating.

 Occasionally, stomach bloating can be an indication of more serious problems within the digestive tract.
 The causes are too numerous and complex to mention in this short article, but these problems are almost always associated with increasing, sudden or severe pain in the abdominal, stomach or tummy area.
 If you are experiencing any symptom that worries you, seek the advice of a doctor.

 Constipation is a common problem, and it is said that this can be put down to the increased use of pre-prepared and refined foods, and a tendency for people to exercise less.
 Other aspects of our modern lifestyle, including work pressure and stress can also make one prone to constipation.